ME0094/Ubuntu-22.04-LTS-Hardening-Commands/README.md

 - A secure network connection for downloading updates and packages

 ## Automated Hardening Script
-For your convenience, we've provided an automated script that applies all the hardening steps.
+For your convenience, I've provided an automated script that applies all the hardening steps.
 To use it:

 1. Download the script:
    ```bash